refinedev/refine/documentation/blog/2022-11-17-antd-dynamic-form.md

 </Form.List>
 ```

-In the code above, we declared a function and a `Add a skill` button within the `<Form.list>` component.
+In the code above, we declared a function and a `Add a skill` button within the `<Form.List>` component.
 We passed the `fields` and `operator` parameters to the function, and then we returned an iteration of the `fields` parameter using a `map` method.
-Inside the map callback function, we're returning a `<Form.item>` and a nested ` <Input>` component for every dynamic field.
+Inside the map callback function, we're returning a `<Form.Item>` and a nested ` <Input>` component for every dynamic field.

 That's all we need for the dynamic fields.